 To actually ‘make money’ day trading, you have to make more profitable decisions than unprofitable decisions in the markets throughout the course of a day.
 The hard part is deducting which decisions are the better ones to make, and being right more times than not.

 What is An Exchange/Broker?

-As we explained earlier in teaching you how to actually get started day trading with an eToro account, a broker/exchange is simply a platform or website of sorts that enables you to purchase or sell assets.
+As we explained earlier in teaching you how to actually get started day trading with a Plus500 account, a broker is simply a platform or website of sorts that enables you to purchase or sell assets.
 There are many exchanges and brokers, and many of them have individual qualities that make them unique and separate from others.
 When day trading, the important thing about brokers is that you understand about the laws and frameworks for which they’re going to abide.
 For example, day trading the equities markets means you can only open and close a certain amount of trades within a single trading day per week unless you have a larger account (Above $25,000, see the PDT Rule within the United States).